jellyfin/jellyfin.org/docs/general/server/media/shows.md

 ## Episodes Split Across Multiple Parts

-Episode that are split into multiple files can be stacked together if named correctly.
+Episodes that are split into multiple files can be stacked together if named correctly.
 Files should be named as follows:

 - `Series (2010)/Season 02/Series (2010) S02E01<separator><parttype><separator><partnumber>.mkv`